Manta-Network/General-Grants-Program/grants/speculative/manta_dax.md

 | 4. | Testing | The code will have a __functional__ unit-test coverage (e.g. __70%__) to ensure functionality; test will be conducted against pre-computed data set |

 * Verifiable by:
-  * 1, 2 : Investigating GitHub repository; CI build and test statuse.
+  * 1, 2 : Investigating GitHub repository; CI build and test status.
   * 3, 4: running tests locally from the source code to deploy and test a local chain;  `grcov` for test coverage.

 ### Milestone 2 — Parachain implementaion and integration